-Employee does not deny that she received a copy of her scores nor does she deny having conferences regarding her scores.
+Employee does not deny that she received a copy of her scores, nor does she deny that the evaluator made attempts to meet with her during one time she did not have a conference regarding her scores.

+Employee asked for an evidentiary hearing without offering any rationale or justification.
+She did not voice any disagreement with the contents of her IMPACT evaluations.
 Assuming arguendo that this Office's jurisdiction in this matter extends to the content or judgment of the evaluation, I find that, while Employee maintains that her scores were supposedly unfair, she did not specifically note in her submissions to this Office that the evaluator's comments were untrue; nor did she proffer any evidence that directly contradicted the evaluator's factual findings.
 It should be noted that the D.C.
 Superior court in Shaibu v.
 D.C.
-Public Schools10 explained that substantial evidence for a positive evaluation does not establish a lack of substantial evidence for a negative evaluation.
+Public Schools explained that substantial evidence for a positive evaluation does not establish a lack of substantial evidence for a negative evaluation.
 The court held that "it would not be enough for [Employee] to proffer to OEA evidence that did not conflict with the factual basis of the [evaluator's] evaluation but that would support a better overall evaluation."
 The court further stated that if the factual basis of the "principal's evaluation were true, the evaluation was supported by substantial evidence."
 In addition, the Court in Shaibu held that "principals enjoy near total discretion in ranking their teachers" when implementing performance evaluations.
 The court concluded that since the "factual statements were far more specific than [the employee's] characterization suggests, and none of the evidence proffered to OEA by [the employee] directly controverted [the principal's] specific factual bases for his evaluation of [the employee]..." the employee's petition was denied.